g-e-kenney/prettyClusters/README.md

 ### Using `prettyClusters`
 - A [basic installation guide](https://github.com/g-e-kenney/prettyClusters/wiki/Installation-guide) is the best starting point.
 - I've got a simple walkthrough for a [standard run](https://github.com/g-e-kenney/prettyClusters/wiki/a-standard-prettyClusters-run) using the `prettyClusters` toolset.
-- This is very much a work in progress, and doing this is using `prettyClusters` in difficult mode, but I've got a [rough workflow](https://github.com/g-e-kenney/prettyClusters/wiki/Running-prettyClusters-with-GenBank-files) for this as well.
+- This is very much a work in progress, and doing this is using `prettyClusters` in difficult mode, but I've got a [rough workflow](https://github.com/g-e-kenney/prettyClusters/wiki/Preparing-data-from-non-IMG-sources-for-prettyClusters) for getting data from non-IMG sources, and [another workflow](https://github.com/g-e-kenney/prettyClusters/wiki/Running-prettyClusters-with-GenBank-files) for standardizing it for use in `prettyClusters`.

 ### `prettyClusters` output
 Illustrating the output of some of the components (or, in the case of the cluster diagrams themselves, just under 10% of the output):